September 12th, 2014

 Another way to use decaying wood is by creating a wood pile with branches, twigs, bark and small logs.
 These create excellent cover for a variety of wildlife species including small mammals, birds, reptiles and amphibians and will serve many functions including shelter, perching, foraging, storing and hibernation.
 A wood pile is made by starting with a base of larger branches which creates entries for wildlife and then piling on other various sizes of branches in a mound or tepee-shape.
 Piling on enough branches and twigs that will bring the wood pile to a certain height will allow birds such as hummingbirds, robins, towhees and warblers to perch on the outside, while chickadees, thrushes and wrens will find shelter inside the brush pile.
 Wildlife that make use of the damp base areas deep inside the wood pile include chipmunks, rabbits, shrews, turtles, lizards, toads, salamanders and snakes.

 A small rock pile consisting of some beautiful rocks and stones will also look stylish near a wood pile.
-Rocks absorb heat and will attract lizards and frogs giving them a place to hibernate, as a rock pile will help them to regulate their temperature.
+Rocks absorb heat and will attract lizards, dry-land turtles and frogs giving them a place to hibernate, as a rock pile will help them to regulate their temperature.
 A pile of medium sized rocks stacked evenly will give them a safe place to multiply during the spring.

 Dress Up Your Landscape